cardstack/boxel/README.md

 #### Using `start:all`

-WInstead of running `start:base`, you can alternatively use `pnpm start:all` which also serves a few other realms on other ports--this is convenient if you wish to switch between the app and the tests without having to restart servers.
+Instead of running `start:base`, you can alternatively use `pnpm start:all` which also serves a few other realms on other ports--this is convenient if you wish to switch between the app and the tests without having to restart servers.
 Here's what is spun up with `start:all`:

 | Port | Description                                           | Running `start:base` | Running `start:base` |
 | ---- | ------------------------------------------------------|----------------------|----------------------|